ooni/spec/data-formats/df-000-base.md

     "probe_ip": "The IPv4 address of the probe or 127.0.0.1 if "
         "includeip is set to false.",

-    "probe_ip": "The name of the city of the probe or null if " "includecity is set to false.",
+    "probe_city": "The name of the city of the probe or null if " "includecity is set to false.",

     "report_id": "20140130T111423Z_ELNkuajQzUWfktBupbfZUxseQDczEvEaIhtciykhoLSuiNiCCV",